LonelyMitoc/ethical-shortcut-readme/README.md

 :warning: First, you will need to have installed the latest stable version of **node.js**.

-Then, you will need to go through the **npm initialization** (include "y" in order to skip through the prompts).
+Then, you will need to download this repository and go through the **npm initialization** (include "y" in order to skip through the prompts).

 ```
 npm init y